Hemiplegic migraine: Cause

+For those not at risk due to a family history of hemiplegic migraines, the current medical discussion indicates that genetic factors may still play a role.
+Some scientific studies have indicated that a percentage of those who suffer from hemiplegic migraines may have mutations of the CACNA1A and the ATP1A2 genes.

 Diagnosis

 Classification

 The ICHD classification and diagnosis of migraine distinguish 6 subtypes of hemiplegic migraine.
 Familial hemiplegic migraine (FHM) can be loosely divided into two categories: with and without cerebellar signs.
 Cerebellar signs refer to ataxia, sometimes episodic and other times progressive, that can accompany FHM1 mutations and is caused by degeneration of the cerebellum.
 These cerebellar signs result in a phenotypic overlap between FHM and both episodic ataxia and spinocerebellar ataxia.
 This is unsurprising as subtypes of these disorders (FHM1, EA2 and SCA6) are allelic, i.e., they result from mutations in the same gene.
 The other forms of FHM seem to be distinguishable only on the basis of their genetic cause.

 Familial hemiplegic migraine

 Familial hemiplegic migraine is a form of hemiplegic migraine headache that runs in families.
 Hemiplegic migraine is inherited via autosomal dominant manner.

 Sporadic hemiplegic migraine

 There are also non-familial cases of hemiplegic migraine, termed sporadic hemiplegic migraine.
 These cases seem to have the same causes as the familial cases and represent de novo mutations.
 Sporadic cases are also clinically identical to familial cases with the exception of a lack of family history of attacks.